arc42/quality.arc42.org-site/_articles/03-iso-25010-shortcomings.md

 My conclusion so far: A lot of mass, but important nutrients (e.g. conceptual consistency and clarity) are missing.
-These and other problems with ISO 25010 have initially been pointed out by Len Bass et al.[^bass]
+These and other problems with ISO 25010 have initially been pointed out by [Bass+2021](/references/#bass2021software).

 ### Does the 2022-Draft Improve the Situation?